 6. Manage Stress

 One positive change you can make to improve your sleep routine is to manage stress.
 Stress can lead to anxiety disorders and poor mental health, which can in turn cause sleep deprivation.
 Effectively managing stress can help you feel relaxed and improve your sleep quality.
 There are many ways to manage stress, such as exercise, relaxation techniques, and counseling.
-If you are having difficulty managing stress on your own, talk to your doctor or mental health professional.
+If you are having difficulty managing stress on your own, talk to your or mental health professional.
 They can help you develop a plan to reduce your stress levels and improve your sleep quality.

 7. Know When To Ask For Help

 If you regularly struggle to fall asleep despite having a healthy bedtime routine, it may be time to seek help from a professional for your sleep problems.
-A sleep specialist can help diagnose sleep disorders, like insomnia or sleep apnea, and recommend treatment options to improve sleep quality.
+A can help diagnose sleep disorders, like insomnia or sleep apnea, and recommend treatment options to improve sleep quality.
 Getting enough sleep is essential for your physical and mental health, so it is important to take control of your sleeping habits and ask for help if you need it.

 Premier Medical Associates is an affiliate of the Allegheny Health Network and is the largest multi-specialty physician practice in the Greater Pittsburgh Area.
-Our highly experienced care team provides services like nutrition and primary care for you and your loved one’s needs.
+Our highly experienced care team provides services like and for you and your loved one’s needs.
 If you would like more information, please follow up with your primary care physician.